 You will be taught about a wide variety of specialist acoustic and audio measurements, in terms of equipment familiarity, correct use, interpretation of data and correct reporting (oral and written).

-You will be introduced to a broad range of audio systems and components including microphones, transmission, digital audio and loudspeakers.
+This module will introduce you to a broad range of audio systems including sound synthesis, microphones, transmission, digital audio and loudspeakers.

 Digital Signal Processing